StatMixedML/XGBoostLSS/README.md

 In summary, **XGBoostLSS** has the following key features:

 - Extends XGBoost to probabilistic forecasting from which prediction intervals and quantiles of interest can be derived.
-- Compatible with all XGBoost implementations, i.e., R, Julia, Python, Java and JVM languages like Scala and platforms like Hadoop.
+- Compatible with all XGBoost implementations, i.e., R, Julia, Python, Java and Scala.
-- Parallel model traininig, both CPU and GPU.
+- Parallel model traininig, both CPU and GPU, as well as Spark and Dask.
 - Compatibility for training large models using large datasets (> 1 Mio rows).
 - Low memory usage.
 - High prediction accuracy due to Newton boosting.